georgemarklow/georgemarklow/notes/ds-algo/string.md

 ## <a name="strings-anagrams"></a>Check whether two strings are anagram of each other

+**Note:** can sort the strings first and then compare but easier to use the following algorithm

 ```Javascript
 // linear time and constant space
 function isAnagram(c, d) {